sktime/skbase/enhancement_proposals/sbep_1.md

 This benefits users by:

-- Letting them incorporate these tests in their own projects, reducing the need to spend time testing that their classes comply with the interface inheritted from `BaseObject`.
+- Making it easy to incorporate these tests in their own projects, reducing the need to spend time testing that their classes comply with the interface inheritted from `BaseObject`.
 - Providing an extensible framework they can use to collect and test their own